xquery/rxq/README.md

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions.

-# Limitations

-The RESTXQ spec is still in draft form; where things were unclear I made my own impl decisions for the time being;

- * allow for full regex expressions within rxq:path, instead of binding by variable names
- * rxq:content-type provides return content-type
- * its the responsibility of underlying function to grab hold of a PUT or POST content body
- * added some more metadata to the output of rxq:resource-function()
- * RXQ works only for ML-1.0 at the moment (due to deps on some xdmp:features)
- * 2 separate files e.g. at some point would like to merge rxq-rewriter.xqy into the rxq library module itself

 # More Info